rackerlabs/support-how-to/content/rackspace-email/factors-that-affect-the-duration-of-email-migrations.md

 ---
 node_id: 3797
-title: Factors that Affect the Duration of Email Migrations
+title: Factors that affect the duration of email migrations
 type: article
 created_date: '2013-12-03'
 created_by: Milton Prado